-When the UK first announced it was leaving the EU I panicked.
+When the UK first announced it was leaving the EU, I panicked.
 How would I stay living in Europe?
 It was then that a friend mentioned that my Irish grandmother meant I could get an Irish passport.
 Happy days.
-We wondered how many of you do not realise that you can get a passport through your ancestors.
+We wondered how many of you do not realize you can get a passport through your ancestors.
 We recommend that you have a chat with your parents about your ancestors.
 Some countries like Italy allow you to get citizenship through ancestry from way back.
-This can be as far back as great great great grandparents as long as no-one in your line renounced their citizenship.
+This can be as far back as great great great grandparents as long as no one in your line renounced their citizenship.

-There are also a number of programs that allow descendants of those that have been persecuted or expelled to get citizenship of the countries from which their ancestors fled.
-Portugal, for example, gives citizenship to Sephardic Jews expelled in the 1400s.
-Germany gives citizenship to descendants of those fled persecution under the Nazi regime.
+Several programs allow descendants of those that have been persecuted or expelled to get citizenship in the countries from which their ancestors fled.
+Portugal, for example, gives Sephardic citizenship to Jews expelled in the 1400s.
+Germany gives citizenship to descendants of those who fled persecution under the Nazi regime.

 Citizenship by Investment

-There are a few programs in Europe where you can invest in the country and be rewarded with citizenship.
+There are a few European programs where you can invest in the country and be rewarded with citizenship.
 The two best ones are Malta and Cyprus.
 You can read more about these and other Citizenship by Investment programs on our Investment Visa page here.

 Advice on how to Live in Europe

-Moving to the European Union, by accessing EU citizenship or EU residency, can be a complicated process.
-As always, discussing your situation with a trusted immigration lawyer will increase your chances of a successful outcome.
-Ensuring you optimise your selection of opportunity and the resulting application process will save you time and money.
+Moving to the European Union by accessing EU citizenship or EU residency can be complicated.
+Discussing your situation with a trusted immigration lawyer will increase your chances of a successful outcome.
+Ensuring you optimize your selection of opportunities and the resulting application process will save you time and money.

 Enjoyed this article?
 Save to Pinterest